PandaTechAM/be-lib-file-exporter/README.md

 // Return the exported file to the caller return exportedFile;
 ```
-Started from release 3.3.0 it's possible to export data by fluent rules.
+Starting from release 3.3.0, FileExporter supports exporting data using fluent rules.

-First of all you need to create `ExportRule` for your model.
-Then from constructor call `GenerateRules()` which will automatically create default rules for you related to given model.
-If you need custom setup, then call `RuleFor()` method and setup custom rules for your model properties.
-Here is a quick demo to show how.

-This is a model sample:
+### Fluent Rules Example
+First, create an ExportRule for your model.
+In the constructor, call GenerateRules() to automatically create default rules based on the model.
+To customize the setup, use the RuleFor() method to configure specific rules for your model's properties.
+Here's a quick demonstration:

+### Model Example:

 ```csharp
 public class FileData
 {